lcouper/VectorWarmingTolerance/README.md

 Models run so far:
 - Aedes aegypti, -5 to 5 latitude.
-Saved as WarmingTolerance > DataFiles > AeAegyptiTSM_neg5to5.csv u
+Saved as WarmingTolerance > DataFiles > AeAegyptiTSM_neg5to5.csv

+TO DO:
+-find Anopheles occurrence records
+-adjust models for Anopheles so that nocturnal activity allowed!

 ## Sources